gdonval/Angelica/README.md

 ##### Manage self-signed certificates and keys #####

 It’s very likely you’ll have self-signed certificates in your ansible configuration.
-By defaulf, ansible will always regenerate such keys when you run it multiple times.
+By default, ansible will always regenerate such keys when you run it multiple times.
 It’s usually not an issue, but if you want to keep all your self-signed keys when running your ansible script again, use the `--skip-tags "renew"` option.

 ##### More documentation #####